Central Davidson High School: History

 In the fall of 1957, Central opened after the merger of Davis-Townsend, Linwood, Southmont, and Silver Valley grades 9–12 into one high school.
 A site on what is now North Carolina Highway 47 was selected for the new school.
 The same year it opened, the Board of Education named the new consolidated high school "Central High School".

-Central's first class, the class of 1958, decided on the school's mascot, the Spartan, and colors of red, black, silver and white.
+Central's first class, the Class of 1958, decided on the school's mascot, the Spartan, and colors of red, black, silver and white.
 They were originally going to choose the Trojan as the school mascot but decided on the Spartan instead.
 "In 1970 the Board of Education authorized the purchase of land for the new high school (our current building) and students began classes in the first phase of the building in 1973."

 The new location of the high school, which started construction in September 1971, was right next door to its old campus, which has since then been the home of Central Davidson Middle School.
 The commons areas, gym, band room, and vocational classrooms weren't completed until a few years later.
 Prior to that, students had to eat sandwiches in the media center, and play basketball games at the middle school's gym.

-In 1981 Central's new football stadium, Spartan Community Stadium, was built, and it wasn't until the late eighties that they paved the track.
+In 1981, Central's new football stadium, Spartan Community Stadium, was built, and it wasn't until the late 1980s that they paved the track.
 Ground was broken in October 2007 for a one-story, 12-class room addition, which opened in the fall of the 2008–2009 school year.